Considering a Puerto Rico family vacation? Here’s everything you need to know about visiting Puerto Rico with kids!

 Day Trip To Culebra & Flamenco Beach

-The main attraction was Flamenco Beach which often makes it on lists of the best beaches in the world!
+The main attraction for us was Flamenco Beach, which often makes it on lists of the best beaches in the world!

 Bio Bay Kayak Tour

-One evening we ventured over to Fajardo to take a kayak tour of the Laguna Grande “Bio Bay”.
+One evening we ventured over to Fajardo, which was about 45 minutes from our condo, to take a kayak tour of the Laguna Grande “Bio Bay”.

 I booked our kayak tour with Pure Adventures through Viator and was really happy with it.

 I paid less than $100 for both of us and the adventure and unique experience made it worth it for me.

 You’d be fine on this trip even if you’ve never kayaked before.

 Our guides gave basic instructions and safety information and were super professional.

 Tours left at 6:15 and 8:15 and we took the earlier one since the later one was after my daughter’s bedtime.